-It's unlikely that Mr C can accept my decision and go to court to ask for the balance after the award has been paid.
-Mr C may want to get independent legal advice before deciding whether to accept my final decision.
+It's unlikely that Mr C can accept a final decision and go to court to ask for the balance after the award has been paid.
+Mr C may want to get independent legal advice before deciding whether to accept this final decision.